padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README.md

 ### 10. Run Power BI

-This bundle includes the following Power BI files for generating reports by executing OQL queries using the Geode/GemFire REST API.
+This bundle includes the following Power BI files for generating reports by executing OQL queries using the Geode REST API.

 ```bash
 cd_docker debezium_ksql_kafka